New versions of Newton method: step-size choice, convergence domain and under-determined equations: Main algorithms

+The presented bounds are sharp and quite exact.
+Visually paired graphics of $F_2(w)$ and $F_2^{\up}(w)$, $F_2^{\inv}(p)$ and $F_2^{\inv, \lw}(p)$ looks the same, and its residuals are plotted on Figure~\ref{fig:alg3-w-on-p-residual}.

-Corollary~\ref{cor:global-convergence-for-rho-infty} on everywhere convergence for Algorithm~3 is valid as well.
-Proof is following same lines as of Theorem~3, and is omitted for brevity.
-The only notable difference of the Algorithms~3 is (possible) interlacing Stage~1 and Stage~2 steps, which may lead to \emph{larger} step-size $\|x^{k+1} - x^k\| \leq \frac{u_k}{\mu}$ for $k \leq k_{\max}$, (cf.~to a formulae prior to \eqref{eq:upper-bound-for-x_k-x*}).
-These large steps result to bound on distance \eqref{eq:x-bound-beta-stage1-alg_3}, and eventually lead to more conservative condition \eqref{eq:condition_P_0_for_alg_3-b}.
-Surprisingly enough, in practice the algorithm (and its adaptive variant) sometimes converges faster than Algorithm 1, because direction-wise (along $z^k$) Lipschitz constant is less or equal than uniform Lipschitz constant of Assumption~$\mathbf{A''}$, and convergence rate can be better.
+Surprisingly enough, in practice the Algorithm~3 (and its adaptive modification) sometimes converges faster than Algorithm~1, possibly because direction-wise (along $z^k$) Lipschitz constant is less or equal than uniform Lipschitz constant of Assumption~$\mathbf{A'}$, and the convergence rate can be better.

-The idea of adaptive algorithm with estimates $L_k$ works as well for Algorithm~3; including its modifications with increasing $L_k$ and/or line-search over $\alpha$.
+The idea of adaptive algorithm with estimates $L_k$ works as well for Algorithm~3; including its modifications with increasing $L_k$.